natcap/invest.users-guide/source/coastal_blue_carbon.rst

  * :math:`E_x` is the emission of carbon from time :math:`t_{n-1}` to :math:`t_n` in cell :math:`x`
  * :math:`\alpha_{bx}` is the half-life decay for biomass carbon in cell :math:`x`
  * :math:`\alpha_{sx}` is the half-life decay for soil carbon in cell :math:`x`
+ * :math:`b` is the percent of current biomass stock that is disturbed
+ * :math:`s` is the percent of current soil stock that is disturbed